Get Help Today(877) 648-4288

 Acute stress refers to relatively low intensity events that cause a fight or flight response in the body.
 This type of stress can be as simple as exercise and the strain that puts on the body, or thrill-seeking activities like skydiving which illicit a much larger stress response.
 Acute stressors also have defined beginnings and ends.
 A defined end point helps the body realize the threat is gone and it can start to relax.

 Arguments with your significant other, a critical review from a superior, and someone burglarizing your home while you’re away all represent acute stressors.
 These serious examples are all somewhat short lived and afterward the body can begin walking itself back out of the stress response.
 Hormone levels normalize and the heart slows to a resting rate because the cause for the stress is gone.
 The other major type of stress isn’t handled by the brain quite the same.

 As the name suggests, this type of stress may occur frequently and have no defined end point.
 Because the part of our brain that governs the stress response is so ancient, the body reacts the same in many different situations.
 Whether you’re being held at gun point or stuck in traffic, the body releases the same hormones and readies you to act.

 The issue with chronic stress is that the body may not have the same chance to calm down as it would after acute stress.
 Chronic stressors include:

-- Frequent money problems
+- Frequent or ongoing financial problems

 - A bad job